Skip to main content

 Can you sum up the Wilder Blean Initiative for someone who’s new to it?

 It’s easiest to think about it in terms of phases.
-The bison reintroduction project was phase one; introducing ecosystem engineers (bison but also cattle, ponies and pigs) for woodland management and recording the changes in the habitat, ecosystem and other species that live there.
+The bison reintroduction project was phase one; introducing ecosystem engineers (bison but also cattle, ponies and pigs), in partnership with the Wildwood Trust, for woodland management and recording the changes in the habitat, ecosystem and other species that live there.
 The bison project is ongoing, and we’ve already seen such impressive results from having those amazing ecosystem engineers in place in the Blean for two years.

 Phase two of the Wilder Blean Initiative is taking our learning from the bison project and rolling them out across different reserves within the Blean landscape; working with other landholders who want to look at land-use changes on their land.
 So, beginning to move from West Blean across the whole landscape.
 Phase three is that broader, connectivity piece and thinking even bigger: can we create a wildlife corridor that links all the way to the coast, can we reconnect Kent’s fragmented landscapes for wildlife and people once again?